kwokwilliam/personalwebsite/static/media/infotutor-home.f94e9279.md

 ## About your tutors and office hours

+### Ju An Oh

+Hello, my name is Ju An Oh.
+I am one of your Tutors for Winter 2019.
+My online office hours are flexible.
+Feel free to reach out to me through Slack, FB message, or email (Mine is juan3674@uw.edu).

+Here are my location hours:

+Location: TE Lab
+* Monday: -
+* Tuesday: 11:30 AM - 3:30 PM
+* Wednesday: -
+* Thursday: 11:30 AM - 3:30 PM
+* Friday: -
+* Saturday: -
+* Sunday: -

+Location: Online
+* Monday: -
+* Tuesday: -
+* Wednesday: -
+* Thursday: -
+* Friday: -
+* Saturday: 8 PM - 9 PM
+* Sunday: 8 PM - 9 PM

+### William Kwok

 Hi!
 My name is William Kwok.
 I will be one of your Informatics Tutors for Winter 2019.
 Click on the links at the top to learn more about me and what I do.
-Feel free to reach out to me on Facebook (you can find me through the IUGA Facebook Group), LinkedIn, or through your class Slack if I am on it!
+Feel free to reach out to me on Email (wkwok16@uw.edu), Facebook (you can find me through the IUGA Facebook Group), LinkedIn, or through your class Slack if I am on it!
+My online hours are flexible-- 5 PM to 7 PM is when I will be definitely available (unless otherwise stated).
+I will specialize more in tutoring for INFO 340, Client Side Development.

 Here are my location hours:

 Location: TE Lab
-* Monday: TBD
+* Monday: 10 AM - 1 PM
-* Tuesday: TBD
+* Tuesday: -
-* Wednesday: TBD
+* Wednesday: 10 AM - 1 PM
-* Thursday: TBD
+* Thursday: -
-* Friday: TBD
+* Friday: 10 AM - 3 PM
-* Saturday: TBD
+* Saturday: -
-* Sunday: TBD
+* Sunday: -

-Here are my remote hours:
+Location: Online
-* Monday: TBD
+* Monday: -
-* Tuesday: TBD
+* Tuesday: -
-* Wednesday: TBD
+* Wednesday: -
-* Thursday: TBD
+* Thursday: -
-* Friday: TBD
+* Friday: -
-* Saturday: TBD
+* Saturday: 5 PM - 7 PM
-* Sunday: TBD
+* Sunday: -